Foreign investors sell record amount of Indian shares in August

 Foreign institutional investors sold a net 168.77 billion rupees ($2.55 billion) in Indian shares in August, more than the previous monthly record of 153.47 billion rupees in October 2008, according to data from National Securities Depository Limited (NSDL).

-The sales helped push India’s broader NSE index down 6.6 percent in August, its worst monthly performance since November 2011.
+The sales helped push the Nifty down 6.6 percent in August, its worst monthly performance since November 2011.

 Analysts said the sales were largely a result of the overweight positions in India by foreign investors, who have been heavy buyers since 2012.